programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 - **Use Case**: Production use
 - **Performance**: Minimal memory usage, fast execution
 - **Extensibility**: Users add commands ONLY via JSON file, no C file modification needed
 - **Bookmarks**: I should be able to bookmark specific commands which will appear at the top of the list.
 These bookmarks should be saved to the JSON file.
 Bookmarked commands should appear at top of list with [*] prefix.
 Unbookmarked commands appear with [ ] prefix.
 Press 'b' on selected command to toggle bookmark.
-Bookmarks saved to JSON file when exiting
+Bookmarks saved to JSON file immediately.
-Visual distinction: bookmarked commands in magenta
+- Visual distinction: bookmarked commands in magenta

 ## Constraints
 - Maximum of 2 files: app.c and commands.json